ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 known faces images
 ''''''''''''''''''

--  Only put in one image per person
 -  Make sure the face is recognizable
 -  crop it to around 400 pixels width (doesn't seem to need bigger images, but experiment.
 Larger the image, the larger the memory